-- 2.2.3.
+- Knowsley Local Plan: Core Strategy - where town centres are in decline, a need to plan positively for their future to encourage economic activity. - 2.2.3.
 The above requirements of the NPPF are relevant to the preparation of the Local Plan: Core Strategy and therefore inform the context of this technical report.
-Additional NPPF requirements relating to detailed site allocations and retention / enhancement of markets, are more relevant to the subsequent stage of Local Plan preparation (Site Allocations and Development Policies), but will be referred to where appropriate (i.e. strategic town centre expansion). - 2.2.4.
-Planning Policy Statement 4: Planning for Sustainable Economic Growth (PPS4) set out the national planning policies for employment development up to March 2012.
+Additional NPPF requirements relating to detailed site allocations and retention / enhancement of markets, are more relevant to the subsequent stage of Local Plan preparation (Site Allocations and Development Policies), but will be referred to where appropriate (i.e. potential town centre expansion). - 2.2.4.
+Planning Policy Statement 4: Planning for Sustainable Economic Growth8 (PPS4) set out the national planning policies for employment development up to March 2012.
 This document formed the planning focus to support the Government's overarching objective for sustainable economic growth, and the promotion of vital and viable towns and cities as important places for communities.
 PPS4 superseded previous town centre specific policy guidance in the form of the previous PPS6, but did not depart from what has been over a decade of planning policy that promotes the principle of 'town centres first'.
 PPS4 was replaced in totality by the NPPF in March 2012, although its companion guidance remains in place. - 2.2.5.
-Up to March 2012, the government's approach to the forward planning activities of local authorities was set out within Planning Policy Statement 12: Local Spatial Planning (PPS12).
+Up to March 2012, the government's approach to the forward planning activities of local authorities was set out within Planning Policy Statement 12: Local Spatial Planning9 (PPS12).
 This document provided guidance about how local authorities should go about preparing their plans, in particular focussing on the development of Core Strategies.
 The document set out the processes and parameters within which plans should be prepared, and also set out the criteria which must be met by the documents that local authorities are preparing to achieve "soundness".
 There was a clear focus within PPS12 to ensure that all policy content is supported by a robust evidence base which justifies the chosen approaches, and clearly demonstrates that alternative approaches have been considered.
 This focus was a key driver for the preparation of this technical report, and continues to be reflected in the NPPF, which replaced PPS12 in March 2012. - 2.2.6.
-The government introduced new legislation relating to planning within the Localism Act 2011.
-This legislation amended the Planning and Compulsory Purchase Act 2004, with regard to preparation of local plans, and also formed the basis for new regulations around the preparation of local plans.
-The Act sets out the legislative basis for the abolition of Regional Spatial Strategies (as discussed in section 1 of this report).
-The Act also introduces a new responsibility known as the "duty to cooperate", which demands that local authorities demonstrate
+The government introduced new legislation relating to planning within the Localism Act 201110.
+This legislation amended the Planning and Compulsory Purchase Act 200411, with regard to preparation of local plans, and also formed the basis for new regulations12 around the preparation of local plans.
+The Act sets out the legislative basis for the revocation of Regional Spatial Strategies (as discussed in Section 1 of